a22husba/mobileapp-programming-webview/README.md

 # Rapport
- In this project, an android webview app was developed, first thing to was renaming the app to "Mywebview", then enabling the internet access by adding a permission in the AndroidManifest.xml, allowing the app to load external web content.
+ In this project, an android webview app was developed, first thing to do was renaming the app to "Mywebview", then enabling the internet access by adding a permission in the AndroidManifest.xml, allowing the app to load external web content.
 Replace the TextView with a WebView element, which was provided with subsequent use.
  The next step was to create a private Webview member variable using findViewByID() within the onCreate() method: